|Salary||$33.37 - $41.68/hour; $5,784.13 - $7,224.53/month; $69,409.60 - $86,694.40/year|

 For more information regarding the benefits Placer County has to offer please visit Placer County's Human Resources website.

-To provide professional psychiatric nursing care and other nursing care to emotionally disturbed or mentally ill patients on an inpatient or outpatient basis.
+To provide professional psychiatric nursing care and other nursing care to emotionally distressed or mentally ill patients on an inpatient or outpatient basis.

 This is the entry level class in the Psychiatric Nurse series.
 This class is distinguished from the journey by the performance of the more routine tasks and duties assigned to positions within this series.
 Employees at this level are not expected to perform with the same independence of direction and judgement on matters allocated to the journey level.
 Since this class is typically used as a training class, employees may have only limited or no directly related work experience.
 Employees work under general supervision while learning job tasks.